xiaochun888/point-eat/README.md

 # Point Eat site

-> This is a Vue.js project which introduces Point Eat product about all use cases and contact information.
+> This is a Vue project which introduces Point Eat product about all use cases and contact information.
+Please see the demo site: www.point-eat.fr

 ## Build Setup